Papua New Guinea Coffee

 The coffee farmers still live very traditional lives and these ancient tribal cultures still thrive in the mountains and valleys of the highlands.
 Agriculture was invented independently here, and many farmers now include coffee among the crops they grow.

 Fully washed, sun-dried and hand sorted, this coffee goes through a three-day fermentation process broken up every 24 hours for washing.
 The Sigri process, unlike those of other estates, follows this up by totally immersing the bean in water for one more day, producing a superior coffee.
 The peaberry coffee bean is a rare form of the coffee bean where the coffee cherry yields only a single, oval-shaped seed.
 Due to their unique shape, peaberry coffee beans require both special handling and roasting.
 Weaver’s Coffee & Tea, we have two very special coffees from this fabulous country.

 Our Papua New Guinea Single Origin Coffee has subtle wine overtones and complex, date-like fruit flavors ending with a long, syrup finish.

 Our Papua New Guinea Peaberry Reserve Coffee has a full, rich body with hints of spice and fruitiness, with a clean refreshing finish.

-The next time you are enjoying a cup of coffee, try to image where it came from, the people who grow the coffee and the long road from their farm to your kitchen and ultimately you coffee cup.
-Our Master Coffee roaster has worked with his coffee brokers and specific farms for over 42 years, which allow us to create coffees that are not found on a grocery shelf.
-If you love Indonesian coffees, we invite you into our world and hope you will try our papua New Guinea coffees.
+The next time you are enjoying a cup of coffee, try to image where it came from, the people who grow the coffee and the long road from their farm to your kitchen and ultimately to your coffee cup.
+Our Master Coffee roaster has worked with his coffee brokers and specific farms for over 44 years, which allow us to create coffees that are not found on a grocery shelf.
+If you love Indonesian coffees, we invite you into our world and hope you will purchase and enjoy our Papua New Guinea coffees.